Rafeen/Attendance-System--pyzk/README.md

-Attendance and leave automation solutiom
+Attendance and leave automation solution